Christmas Tree Farms in New Jersey Where You Can Cut Your Own

 Stonerow Tree Farm – Branchville

 Stonerow Tree Farm provides free saws for cutting, tree bailing, and twine to tie your tree to your car or truck.
 Pets on a leash are welcome.
-Santa Claus visits between 1–3pm on Saturdays, and the Beemerville Fire Department will also visit (date to be determined).
+Santa Claus visits from 1–3pm on Saturdays, and the Beemerville Fire Department also stops by on occasion.
 Visitors can enjoy marshmallows around a fire pit.
-The farm is open weekends starting November 29, from 9am – 4pm.
-Most trees are $50.
-Visa, MasterCard, and Discover accepted.

 Choose a fir, spruce, or pine at Woodsedge Tree Farm in Belvidere.
 Photo courtesy of the farm.